Frequently Asked Questions

 Who can participate in this course?

-Any enrolled student at UC Santa Cruz can apply from any department.
+Any enrolled student at UC Santa Cruz can join by permission from any department.

 ** If you are not a student but are interested in providing technical advice to a team, email Hacking4Oceans@ucsc.edu letting us know a) if you have a new problem you'd like to have a student team work on or b) which of the specific problems you are best suited to advise on.
 Please also include your company, position, LinkedIn profile, and contact information in your email. **

 How do I enroll in the course?